finbourne/lusid-sdk-java/sdk/docs/CutLabelDefinitionsApi.md

     CutLabelDefinitionsApi apiInstance = new CutLabelDefinitionsApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The As At time at which listed Cut Labels are valid
     List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
+    Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to filter on code, use \"code eq 'string'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String page = "page_example"; // String | The pagination token to use to continue listing cut labels from a previous call This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields  must not have changed since the original request.
-Also, if set, a start value cannot be provided. try {
+If a pagination token is provided the sortBy, filter, and asAt fields  must not have changed since the original request. try {
       PagedResourceListOfCutLabelDefinition result = apiInstance.listCutLabelDefinitions()
             .asAt(asAt)
             .sortBy(sortBy)
-            .start(start)
             .limit(limit)
             .filter(filter)
             .page(page)